 You can’t tell how a well-edited book will sell by comparing it to its non-edited counterpart

-Yup, to start with, it’s a logically flawed concept.
-Any marketing that you do will be a wasted effort once readers buy your book, realise it’s not in a publishable state and either a) don’t finish reading your book and never buy anything from you again, and/or b) leave a bad review.
+It’s a logically flawed concept.
+If your book needs a thorough edit, any marketing you do will be a wasted effort once readers buy your book, realise it’s not in a publishable state and either a) don’t finish reading your book and never buy anything from you again, and/or b) leave a bad review.
 Both of these things will negatively impact your sales.
 (And that’s assuming people buy your book in the first place – they might look at the preview, judge it unfavourably, and not buy it at all.)

 You will damage your reputation